New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars

 For solitary pulsars, with non-detection in the change of pulse width, each pulsar system can contribute one constraint according to Eq.~(\ref{Eq_dWdt}).
 The derivative of the pulse width can be measured with dedicated analysis of the pulse profile over long observational spans.
 The other parameters in Eq.~(\ref{Eq_dWdt}) can be obtained from the pulsar timing observations and model fitting to radio and $\gamma$-ray lightcurves~\cite{Shao:2013wga}.

 For binary pulsars, we have grouped them into three classes according to the eccentricity and whether there are theory-independent mass measurements~\cite{Shao:2014oha}.
 Pulsars with theory-independent mass measurements refer to those whose masses are measured based on weak-field Newtonian gravity theory.
 Three of the small-eccentricity binary pulsars in our samples meet this criterion~\cite{MataSanchez:2020pys, Freire:2012mg, Antoniadis:2013pzd}.
-Their companions are all white dwarfs (WDs), whose mass was measured with well-established WD models through optical observations.
+Their companions are all white dwarfs (WDs), whose masses were measured with well-established WD models through optical observations.
 Together with pulsar timing observations, we can get the pulsar mass and other orbital parameters.
 For pulsars with theory-independent mass measurements, each system can provide us with three constraints according to Eqs.~(\ref{Eq_ell1xdot}--\ref{Eq_kappadot}).
 Pulsars without theory-independent mass measurements refer to those whose masses were measured based on the post-Newtonian effects of GR, such as the Shapiro delay in pulsar timing observation.
 In modified gravity theories, these post-Newtonian effects would in principle differ from GR, which means the GR-based mass cannot be trusted with high confidence in tests of modified gravity theories.
-Considering that $\dot{\omega}$ relates to the periastron advance effects, if we adopt the GR mass, $\dot{\omega}$ tests are not reusable~\cite{Shao:2014oha}.
-But for $\dot{e}$ and $\dot{x}$, the gravitational damping contributions can be neglected compared to the measurement accuracy~\cite{2004hpa..book.....L}.
+Considering that $\dot{\omega}$ relates to the periastron advance effects, if we adopt the GR mass, $\dot{\omega}$ tests are not reusable~\cite{Shao:2014oha}, \Reply{where the overdot notation represents the change rates of parameters.} But for $\dot{e}$ and $\dot{x}$, the gravitational damping contributions can be neglected compared to the measurement accuracy~\cite{2004hpa..book.....L}.
 Therefore, each system can provide two constraints according to Eq.~(\ref{Eq_ell1edot}) and Eq.~(\ref{Eq_ell1xdot}).
 For eccentric binary pulsars, there are no theory-independent mass measurements as well.
 Each system provides two constraints according to Eq.~(\ref{Eq_edot}) and Eq.~(\ref{Eq_xdot}).